RobotnikAutomation/roscon2025_rbwatcher_workshop/README.md

 - A Gazebo Harmonic simulation of the RB-Watcher operating in an electrical substation.
 - Launch and configuration assets to exercise Nav2, perception, and PTZ tracking components.
 - A BehaviorTree.CPP action server (`rbwatcher_behaviors`) showcasing patrol-and-track missions using custom tree nodes.

 ---

+## Workshop Objective

+The guided exercises build toward a complete autonomous inspection workflow.
+Participants first stand up simulation, then generate an actionable map, localize and navigate with Nav2, plug in perception, and finally orchestrate everything with BehaviorTree-driven mission logic.
+By Task 8 you will understand how routing, detection, and PTZ tracking interlock inside a maintainable, modular autonomy stack.

+---